+7. uded

-7. Although the Committee was informed that the Dissertation (DIS600) courses included research methods training, it will be more in line with current practice, if there is a more comprehensive training in the form of a separate course (that can replace Quantitative Business Analysis (MBA260)) that covers both quantitative and qualitative research methods.
+Although the Committee was informed that the Dissertation (DIS600) courses included research methods training, it will be more in line with current practice, if there is a more comprehensive training in the form of a separate course (that can replace Quantitative Business Analysis (MBA620) that covers both quantitative and qualitative research methods.

 Answer: Done.
-MBA620 course is replaced with DM620 that includes weeks on qualitative and mixed methods, See Annex 1, Revised Program Study Guide and Annex2, Course DM620 Study Guide, section 5.
+MBA620 course is replaced with DM620 that includes weeks on qualitative and mixed methods, See Annex 1, Revised Program Study, section 6.

-2. Teaching, learning and student assessment (ESG 1.3) Findings / Strengths
+2. Teaching, learning and student assessment (ESG 1.3)